nec-openstack/quantum-openflow-plugin/quickstart/README.md

 * Quantum: quantum-nec-of-plugin/quantum/quantum-server.log
 * Trema:   quantum-nec-of-plugin/quickstart/trema/trema/tmp/log/

-If you has configured USER and PROJECT, you can find the following items are created:
+If you have configured USER and PROJECT, you can find the following items are created:

 * script "quickstart/create-private-network.sh"